dotnet/coreclr/Documentation/design-docs/assemblyloadcontext.md

 ### Custom LoadContext
 For scenarios that wish to have isolation between loaded assemblies, applications can create their own **LoadContext** instance by deriving from **System.Runtime.Loader.AssemblyLoadContext** type and loading the assemblies within that instance.

+Multiple assemblies with the same simple name cannot be loaded into a single load context (*Default* or *Custom*).
+Also, .Net Core ignores strong name token for assembly binding process.

 ## How Load is attempted

 ### Basics
 If an assembly *A1* triggers the load of an assembly *C1*, the latter's load is attempted within the **LoadContext** instance of the former (which is also known as the *RequestingAssembly* or *ParentAssembly*).

-Dynamically generates assemblies add a slight twist since they do not have a *ParentAssembly/RequestingAssembly* per-se.
+Dynamically generated assemblies add a slight twist since they do not have a *ParentAssembly/RequestingAssembly* per-se.
 Thus, they are associated with the load context of their *Creator Assembly* and any subsequent loads (static or dynamic) will use that load context.

 ### Resolution Process
-If the assembly was already present in *A1's* context, either because we had successfully loaded it earlier or because we failed to load it for some reason, we return the corresponding status (and assembly reference for the success case).
+If the assembly was already present in *A1's* context, either because we had successfully loaded it earlier, or because we failed to load it for some reason, we return the corresponding status (and assembly reference for the success case).

 However, if *C1* was not found in *A1's* context, the *Load* method override in *A1's* context is invoked.

-* For *Custom LoadContext*, this override is an oppurtunity to load an assembly **before** the fallback (see below) to *Default LoadContext* is attempted to resolve the load.
+* For *Custom LoadContext*, this override is an opportunity to load an assembly **before** the fallback (see below) to *Default LoadContext* is attempted to resolve the load.

 * For *Default LoadContext*, this override always returns *null* since *Default Context* cannot override itself.